SPH Radio stations grow audience base further

 A separate survey by Nielsen also showed that SPH's five radio stations are reaching a greater overall audience.
 The survey, conducted in September and October 2018, estimated that SPH Radio's audience grew by 30,000 listeners.

 ONE FM 91.3 in particular enjoyed a near-doubling of digital audience numbers, reflecting a successful rebranding in August 2018.
-The “grown-up fun” station, which plays fan-favourite greatest hits from the 80s to now, saw its digital listenership jump 80 per cent between June and October 2018.
-Digital sessions more than doubled.
+The "grown-up fun" station, which plays fan-favourite greatest hits from the 80s to the present, saw its digital listenership jump 80 per cent between June and October 2018.
+Its digital sessions more than doubled.

 Kiss92 and MONEY FM 89.3, the other two English radio stations under SPH Radio, also posted a double-digit increase in digital listenership.